daviswr/ZenPacks.daviswr.SMART/README.md

 * [smartmontools](https://www.smartmontools.org/)
   * Should work with versions 6.x and 7.x
-  * Limited functionality with 5.x
+  * Potentially limited functionality with 5.x
 * An account on the host, which can
   * Log in via SSH with a key
-  * Run the `smartctl` command with certain parameters without password via `sudo` - This may not be required on some hosts, depending on configuration
+  * Run the `smartctl` command with certain parameters via privilege escalation without password
+    * This may not be required on some hosts, depending on configuration
+    * Currently tries to detect `dzdo`, `doas`, `pfexec`, and `sudo`
 * [ZenPackLib](https://help.zenoss.com/in/zenpack-catalog/open-source/zenpacklib)

 Example entries in `/etc/sudoers`